fractalexperience/xbrl/taxonomy_browsing.md

-## Example 2 - List Presentation Hierarchies
+## Example 2 - Presentation Hierarchies

 Open US-GAAP 2021 Financial Reporting Taxonomy and list all presentation hierarchies in a HTML table.
 Click [here](us-gaap-2021-presentations.html) to see the result.